dsquintana/website/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Daniel S. Quintana is a Senior Researcher at the Department of Psychology, University of Oslo.
+Daniel S. Quintana is an Associate Professor at the Department of Psychology, University of Oslo.
 He leads a lab investigating biological systems that link psychological and social factors to health, with a focus on neuroendocrine systems (e.g., oxytocin) and the autonomic nervous system.
-His lab uses various research approaches, including intranasal oxytocin trials, large-scale genetics studies, neuroimaging, and the collection of autonomic nervous system data (e.g., heart rate variability).
+His lab uses various research approaches, including intranasal oxytocin studies, large-scale genetics studies, neuroimaging, and the collection of autonomic nervous system data (e.g., heart rate variability).

-Daniel is the Principal Investigator of externally-funded projects investigating the role of the oxytocin system in mental traits and physical health (Research Council of Norway), the role of oxytocin in behavioral flexibility (Research Council of Norway), and an oxytocin treatment trial to improve social skills and behavioral flexibility in youth with autism (Kavli Trust).
-In December 2022 he will begin a project uncovering the role of oxytocin in neural plasticity and learning in autism (South-Eastern Norway Regional Health Authority).
+Daniel is the Principal Investigator of externally-funded projects investigating the role of the oxytocin system in mental traits and physical health (Research Council of Norway), the role of oxytocin in behavioral flexibility (Research Council of Norway), a future oxytocin intervention study trial to provide additional support for autistic youth (Kavli Trust), and a future project uncovering the role of oxytocin in neural plasticity and learning in autistic individuals (South-Eastern Norway Regional Health Authority).

-[Subscibe to his newsletter](https://www.getrevue.co/profile/dsquintana) to keep informed with his latest research and projects.